battlelolo/battlelolo.github.io/_posts/2025-08-19-My-Ongoing-Online-AI-Business.md

 # My Ongoing Online AI Business: The Story of AI PEPEGO

-Following my series on failed ventures, I'd like to introduce you to my "decent" business.
+Following my series on failed ventures, I'd like to introduce you to my "ongoing" business.

 <a href="https://www.aipepego.xyz" target="_blank">https://www.aipepego.xyz</a>